ferrybrouwer/node-sass-patch/README.md

 Node-sass contains pre-compiled binaries.
 The patch disable the binding connection when installing the dependencies of node-sass.
 When all dependencies are installed correctly the patch enables the binding again and tries to rebuild the binaries.
 After all binaries are rebuild, the files are copied to the gulp-sass dependency module node-sass.

-### Before using this patch
+### Before using the patch

 The patch uses `Q` node package module for using the promises.
-Make sure you've installed this package before running the patch.
-You can install this by running `$ npm install q --save-dev`.
+Make sure you've installed the package before running the patch.
+You can install `Q` by running `$ npm install q --save-dev`.

 ### Run the patch

 When gulp-sass is installed you can run the patch `rebuild-node-sass/rebuild-node-sass.js` in a node environment, for instance `$ node ./rebuild-node-sass/rebuild-node-sass.js`

-### An example of package.json
+### package.json

-When you want this patch to run automatically when `npm install` is invoked, you can use the `postinstall` hook to run when all modules are installed.
-For example:
+When you want this patch to run automatically after the `npm install` command, you can use the `postinstall` hook.
+The [postinstall script hook](https://docs.npmjs.com/misc/scripts) is called after all package modules are installed.
+An Example:

 	{
 	  "name": "package-name",